New Year’s Resolutions Worth Making

 1) Learn to read labels.If you’re accustomed to reading your food labels, this may sound easy, but personal care labels are not like food labels (as complicated as those might be sometimes).
 Cosmetic manufacturers may only use the INCI (International Nomenclature of Cosmetic Ingredients) names, which leaves consumers wondering what these ingredients actually are.
 Most, however, will also include the common names in parentheses.
 These are generally familiar to us (like oils, butter, alcohols, and essential oils).
 The Consolidated Label website has a few good articles that help to decipher the mysteries of label-reading when it comes to personal care products.
 In addition to ingredients, many symbols like the Leaping Bunny or the Certified Organic label are used by companies to GMO-free, etc.

 2) Know what the ingredients do.
-Does this sound simplistic?
-Well, it bears mentioning, because most normal people are not walking encyclopedias.
-It would impossible for us to be familiar with the thousands of ingredients and their uses.
-What’s more difficult is knowing which of them actually cause potential harm.
+This may not be as easy as it sounds, given the dozens of ingredients used in personal care products.
+It would impossible for us to be familiar with the thousands of ingredients on the market today.
+Even more difficult is knowing which of them actually cause potential harm.
 Consumers can find information by going to the Environmental Working Group’s website.
 Not only do they print useful pocket guides, but their database lists many commonly used personal care products and levels of toxicity for the ingredients that they contain.
 You may have heard of the common culprits – parabens, phthalates, triclosan, BPA, sulfates, formaldehyde, toluene, and others.
 Studies on umbilical cord blood have found sometimes higher levels of industrial chemicals in the blood there than in their mother’s blood.
 “Body burden” – the study of chemicals stored in the human body and their composition – has also been studied.
 You can read about Bill Moyer’s body burden test by visiting this article on the PBS website.
 Between 40 and 60% of what we put on our bodies is absorbed into our blood stream or stored in our fat cells, never to leave our bodies.
 This accumulation can spell trouble if what we’re being exposed to has negative side effects.

 3) Don’t keep personal care products for long periods of time.
 Many of our products have numbers stamped on them which indicate their shelf life.
 Regardless, however, products that touch your eyes should be replaced every few months.
 If a product has changed color or if it has a strange odor, throw it out.
 Naturally derived products, in particular, which do not use parabens can be refrigerated or labeled so that they don’t sit for longer than 6 months-1 year.
 If in doubt, throw it out!
 Alternatively, small jars/bottles will be used up more quickly.